LITMUS Documentation

 Lag Inference Through the Mixed Use of Samplers

-LITMUS is an in-progress program that uses modern statistical techniques, like nested sampling and stochastic variational inference, in combination with cutting edge programming tools like the just-in-time compilation framework
+LITMUS is a python package that uses modern statistical techniques like nested sampling and stochastic variational inference, in combination with cutting edge programming tools like the just-in-time compilation framework jax

 , to perform the messy task of lag recovery in AGN reverberation mapping.